 OSHA's Site-Specific Targeting (SST) program is OSHA's main programmed inspection plan for non-construction workplaces that have 20 or more employees.
-The SST plan is based on the data received from the prior year's OSHA Data Initiative survey.
-The Data Initiative survey and the SST program help OSHA achieve its goal of reducing the number of injuries and illnesses that occur at individual workplaces by directing enforcement resources to those workplaces where the highest rate of injuries and illness have occurred.
+The SST plan is based on the data received from the prior year's ODI survey.
+The ODI survey and the SST program help OSHA achieve its goal of reducing the number of injuries and illnesses that occur at individual workplaces by directing enforcement resources to those workplaces where the highest rate of injuries and illness have occurred.

 In addition, OSHA implements both national and local "emphasis" inspection programs to target high-risk hazards and industries.
-OSHA currently has 13 National Emphasis Programs (NEPs) focusing on amputations, lead, crystalline silica, shipbreaking, trenching/excavations, petroleum refinery process safety management, process safety management covered chemical facilities, hexavalent chromium, diacetyl, recordkeeping, federal agencies, FAA air traffic control towers, and combustible dust.
+OSHA currently has 11 National Emphasis Programs (NEPs) focusing on amputations, lead, crystalline silica, primary metals, shipbreaking, trenching/excavations, process safety management covered chemical facilities, hexavalent chromium, federal agencies, combustible dust, and nursing and residential care facilities.
 OSHA currently has approximately 140 Regional/Local Emphasis Programs (REPs/LEPs).

-B. Creating the SST-11 Inspection Lists.
+B. Creating the SST-12 Inspection Lists.

 By applying industry and establishment-size criteria, OSHA focuses its data collection towards establishments that are most likely to be experiencing elevated rates and numbers of occupational injuries and illnesses.
-Specifically, OSHA collects injury and illness data through the Data Initiative survey from 80,000 larger establishments (20 or more employees) in historically high-rate industries.
-See Appendix A for the list of industries on which the 2010 Data Initiative survey was focused.
+Specifically, OSHA collects injury and illness data through the ODI survey from 80,000 larger establishments (20 or more employees) in historically high-rate industries.
+See Appendix A for the list of industries on which the 2011 ODI survey was focused.

-NOTE: The 2009 injury and illness data that was collected by the 2010 Data Initiative is used in the 2011 Site-Specific Targeting program.
+NOTE: The 2010 injury and illness data that was collected by the 2011 ODI is used in the 2012 SST program.